mkonda/mkonda.github.io/content/art/_index.md

 Animated and interactive pieces built with code.
 Each is a single HTML file — Canvas 2D and vanilla JavaScript, zero dependencies.
-They explore emotions, self-perception, and inner experience.
+They explore emotions, self-perception, inner experience, and mathematical beauty.

 ---